 Definition: It is a type of motor similar to that of a normal motor but the difference is it has no field coil.
 It generates torque by the interaction of armature flux and permanent flux.
 The armature of this type of motor is shown in the figure below.

 It consists of a frame in which the inner peripherals of the motor are inserted.
 It acts as a protected shield to the motor.
 The frame is of a cylindrical shape made of silicon steel to avoid losses.
 The permanent magnets are placed inside the cylindrical tube which acts as a stator.
-The rotor is the rotating part consists of armature core and bearings.
+The moving section consists of armature core and bearings.
 The armature core includes commutator and brushes.
 The armature core consists of some slots in which the armature winding is housed.
 The commutator acts as a converting device and brushes are used to supply the current to the commutator.
 The DC supply is applied to the armature by connecting the terminals to the brushes.
-The constructional parts of the motor are shown in the figure below.

 The working of this type is similar to that of a normal DC motor.
-It works on the principle of electromagnetic Induction.
+It runs approaching the origin of Electromagnetic Induction.
 Here the magnetic induction occurs between the armature field flux and permanent magnet field flux.
 Due to the interaction of these fluxes, a torque is developed.
 Let us discuss in detail how this torque is developed.

 We know that according to the Lorentz force equation a current-carrying conductor placed in a magnetic field exhibits a force in a particular direction.
-In view of this statement, in this motor, the armature core is placed under the influence of a permanent magnetic field and given a DC supply.
+In view of this statement, in this motor, the armature core is set below the impact of a permanent magnetic field and given a DC supply.
 Due to this, the current starts to flow in the armature winding and the coil gets energized.
 At this time, as these current-carrying coils are under the magnetic field a force is exhibited on these coils.
 This force tends to move the coil in a particular direction.
-This direction is found by Fleming’s Left-hand rule.
+Fleming’s Left-hand rule is used to know the movement.
 Accordingly, the coils exhibit some force in a particular direction and tend to rotate.
-This is how a rotor of this type enables us to rotate.

-The working of this motor is shown in the figure below.

 The voltage equation of this type of motor is given by